Sena Institute of Technology Foundation

 CONFERENCES AND SEMINARS

+Scientists in developing countries often face significant barriers to accessing cutting-edge research, including limited availability of academic journals, electronic publications, and opportunities to participate in global conferences and seminars.
+This restricted access hinders scientific progress and collaboration.
 To bridge this gap, the Sena Institute of Technology (SIT) hosts a wide range of conferences, seminars, and workshops aimed at enhancing the visibility of African scientists’ work and fostering connections with peers around the world.
-These events provide vital platforms for knowledge exchange, networking, and professional development—key elements in strengthening biomedical research capacity on the continent.
+These events provide vital platforms for knowledge exchange, networking, and professional development, key elements in strengthening biomedical research capacity on the continent.

-In picture: FASEB conference in Ghana.
+In picture: 2023 FASEB conference in Ghana.

 At SIT Foundation, our mission is to facilitate the United Nations Sustainability Development goals, African Union Development Agency’s mission and strengthen global partnerships to foster economic and scientific development of Ghana and across Africa.